isw-kudos/huddo-docs/docs/boards/connections/customizer-integrations.md

 1. Open Code Editor.

-1. Import or copy the entire contents of `appreg-manifest.json` from `boards-iframe-download-customiser.zip` into the code editor and click `Save`.
+1. Import or copy the entire contents of `appreg-manifest.json` from `boards-task-integration-customiser.zip` into the code editor and click `Save`.

    > This saves you from completing all of the form fields for creating the app.
 You can edit the app now to customize names or directories if necessary.